SunagimoOisii/TilemapSplitter/README.md

 - Categories like Cross can be merged into VerticalEdge or HorizontalEdge via `Which obj to add to`
 - After execution, new Tilemap objects are created per category
 - Enable preview to visualize classification results in the Scene
+- Settings persist via EditorPrefs even after closing the window
+- A reset button is available below the Split Tilemap field

 ## Installation
 1. Clone this repository and place the `TilemapSplitter` folder under your `Assets`